Continue with Facebook

 Oats aren’t just a great addition to a nutritious breakfast — they’re also a common ingredient in skin creams meant to soothe eczema symptoms.
 Many people with eczema find relief using oat-based products, such as lotions and creams.
 Oats have natural anti-inflammatory properties that can help ease itching and redness.

-Importantly, although oatmeal baths and oat-based products are popular choices for managing eczema, they may not be effective for everyone.
+Although oatmeal baths and oat-based products are popular choices for managing eczema, they may not be beneficial for everyone.
 Eczema is a complex skin condition with various triggers, and what works for one person may not work for another.

 Itchy skin is a common food allergy symptom.
 Proteins in foods, including oats, can cause an inappropriate immune system response, potentially worsening symptoms if you already have a skin condition like eczema.

-In addition, some people with celiac disease (hypersensitivity to gluten) experience reactions to oats due to cross-contamination during food processing.
-Although oats are naturally gluten-free, they can still trigger gluten-related issues if they’re processed with other grains.
+In addition, some people with celiac disease (hypersensitivity to gluten) experience reactions to oats due to cross-contact during food processing.
+Although oats are naturally gluten-free, they can trigger gluten-related issues if they’re processed with other grains.
 Dermatitis herpetiformis is a gluten-related skin condition that causes eczema-like flare-ups and itchiness.

 If you suspect your itching is from gluten sensitivity rather than an oat allergy, you should be fine with oat products labeled as gluten-free.
 A blood test can help determine if your symptoms are related to oats or gluten.